-While it is true that a few years ago this was not possible, with the modification of the student law it is now possible to get your student visa both from your country of origin and directly from Spain.
+While it is true that a few years ago this was not possible, after the 2019 student law update, it is possible to get your student visa both from your country of origin and directly from Spain.

-The most important thing to bear in mind are timings.
+The most important thing to bear in mind is timings.